How to pronounce

 Pirasteh = pee-ras-TEH (ras like Ross)

-Sepehr Pirasteh is a composer and conductor born in Shiraz, Iran.
-His compositions draw on Persian classical and folk as well as contemporary classical music vocabularies to express his concerns and fears about the political and social realities of the world we are living in.
-Sepehr's works have been performed by ensembles such as Argus String Quartet, PRISM saxophone quartet, Pushback Ensemble, Unheard-of Ensemble, Orquestra Criança Cidadã, Hole in the Floor, fivebyfive, and members of the Fifth House Ensemble.
-He has been commissioned by Susan Horvath Chamber Music, ENA chamber opera ensemble, Philadelphia Student Composers Project, Detroit Composers’ Project, YInMn project, Pushback Collective, Fresh Inc. Festival, Yara Ensemble, Central Michigan University’s (CMU) Percussion Ensemble, and the CMU Saxophone Ensemble.
-His music has been performed in Argentina, Brazil, Iran and the United States.
-Sepehr has also been a fellow in festivals and residencies such as Harvard University's Fromm Foundation Fellowship (Composers Conference), CCI Initiative, and Fresh Inc Festival.
+Sepehr Pirasteh (He/They/او) is a composer, conductor, and interdisciplinary artist born and raised in Shiraz, Iran.
+His compositions draw on Persian classical and folk traditions, as well as contemporary classical music vocabularies, to express his deep concerns and fears about the political and social realities of the world we live in.
+Through his art, Sepehr reflects on his personal journey as an immigrant and his commitment to activism.
+His works have been commissioned and performed by ensembles, including the American Composers Orchestra, Illinois Philharmonic Orchestra, Lake County Symphony Orchestra, Philadelphia Civic Symphony, San Francisco Contemporary Music Players, Pacific Chamber Orchestra, MISE-EN, Argus String Quartet, PRISM Saxophone Quartet, Network for New Music, Horizon Ensemble, Arcana New Music Ensemble, ENA Chamber Opera, Pushback Ensemble, Unheard-of Ensemble, Orquestra Criança Cidadã, Hole in the Floor, and members of the Fifth House Ensemble.
+His music has been performed internationally in Argentina, Brazil, Iran, and the United States.
+Sepehr has also received fellowships from Harvard University's Fromm Foundation (Composers Conference) and the Presser Foundation.
+He has been featured in programs such as the American Composers Orchestra’s EarShot Readings, the CCI Initiative, and the Fresh Inc Festival.
+His works have also been presented by Beth Morrison Project at National Sawdust, American Composers’ Forum-Philadelphia, and Philadelphia Fringe Festival.